jengo/ebs_snapshot_manager/README.md

 skipTagging=false
 ```

+You can set it to run only on specific instances or volumes.
+These values can be mixed and matched.
+However, there is currently no error reporting when you specify an impossible condition.
+For example:  Filtering a volume and instance that aren't attached together.

 The config file should NOT be world as it contains credentials.
 It is recommended that you create a separate user to run this script, not root or the same user as your webserver.

 AWS permissions required: ec2:CreateSnapshot, ec2:DeleteSnapshot, ec2:DescribeInstances, ec2:DescribeSnapshots, ec2:DescribeVolumes, ec2:CreateTags